Open source · inferred tag-attribution for AWS

 CloudTrail events processed

 Both wrong predictions came back with confidence below 0.7 and were correctly surfaced by find_anomalies for human review — exactly the active-learning workflow the system is designed for.
+The wide ±27% 5-fold CV variance reflects only 15 labels; methodology validates with tighter error bars on synthetic where label count is controllable.
 Verification artifacts in docs/real-aws-evidence/.

 Visual proof — embedding space